"You can have great elements and capital in abundance

 In 2015, the Warriors captured the organization’s first NBA championship in 40 years to culminate the most successful three-year run in franchise history.
 In 2017 and 2018, the Golden State Warriors won back-to-back NBA championships.
 Since 2015, the Warriors have made four consecutive trips to the NBA Finals, bringing home three NBA championship titles.

 In my role as co-Owner and co-Executive Chairman, I provide executive leadership in all aspects including team and personnel, game operations, venue management, in-game operation, and entertainment value.
-Additionally, I’m involved with the strategic initiatives and operational imperatives around building a $1.3 billion dollar sports entertainment center in San Francisco where the Warriors will play their first home game in 2019.
+Additionally, I’m involved with the strategic initiatives and operational imperatives of the Chase Center, our $1.3 billion dollar sports entertainment center in San Francisco, where the Warriors played their first home game in the fall of 2019.

 In 2015-2016, the Golden State Warriors made NBA history when the team set a new record for most wins in a single-season: 73